Mary Pat Christie

 Mary Pat Christie (née Foster; born September 15, 1963) is an American investment banker who was the First Lady of New Jersey between 2010 and 2018.
-She is the wife of former New Jersey Governor and 2016 presidential candidate Chris Christie.
+She is married to former New Jersey Governor and 2016 and 2024 presidential candidate Chris Christie.

 Early life and education

 Christie was born to an Irish Catholic family in the Philadelphia suburb of Paoli, Pennsylvania, the ninth of 10 children.
 She was Class President of the University of Delaware Class of 1985 (her husband was President of the Class of 1984).
 Christie earned her MBA at Seton Hall University in New Jersey.

 Marriage

 The Christies, both then recent graduates of the University of Delaware, were married in 1986.
 As newlyweds, they shared a studio apartment in Summit, New Jersey.
 She and her husband have 4 children: Andrew (b.
 1993), Sarah (b.
 1996), Patrick (b.
 2000) and Bridget (b.
 2003).
 The family resides in Mendham Township.

 Governor Christie has cited his wife's success as a bond trader as enabling him to have a relatively low-paid political career.
 When a colleague teased him about this, the Governor responded, "Listen, I just have three words for you: joint checking account.
 That money all lands in the same place, baby.
 It's fine by me."

 Mary Pat insisted that the family not move to the New Jersey Governor's Mansion in Princeton, New Jersey, so that the children would not have to change schools.